Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Facial reduction for the symmetry reduced program

-The following~\Cref{thm:sdone} follows from~\cite[Theorem 3.2]{Tun:01} in that the linear manifold is represented by a concrete constraint and applied to finding an exposing vector.
-(Note that this includes the hard combinatorial problems we work with below.)} {\begin{theorem} Consider the quadratic model as given in~\Cref{thm:FRalaTUNforDNN}, and suppose that the matrix $A$ is part of the given data of the problem.
-Then the singularity degree is one. \end{theorem} \begin{proof} The proof uses $A$ to construct the exposing vector.
-Therefore, one step of the \FR algorithm is sufficient.
+The following~\Cref{cor:sdone} follows from~\cite[Theorem 3.2]{Tun:01} in that the linear manifold is represented by a concrete constraint and is applied to finding an exposing vector.
+More precisely, if we can find the affine span of our original feasible set in the ground space, then we can always find the representation using a linear mapping as in~\cref{eq:liftedgrset}.
+This means we can always find the appropriate exposing vector and obtain singularity degree one, see also~\cite{DrusWolk:16}.
+Note that this includes the hard combinatorial problems we work with below. \begin{corollary} Consider the quadratic model as given in~\Cref{thm:FRalaTUNforDNN}, and suppose that the matrix $A$ is part of the given data of the problem, Then the singularity degree is one. \end{corollary} \begin{proof} The proof uses $A$ to construct the exposing vector.
+Therefore, one step of the \FR algorithm is sufficient, see~\cref{eq:liftedgrset}.
+More precisely, the linear constraint in the ground set is lifted into the \SDP as in~\cref{eq:liftedgrset}. \end{proof}